pasqal-io/qermod/docs/index.md

-# `Qermod`
+# Noisy Simulation

-Running programs on NISQ devices often leads to partially useful results due to the presence of noise.
-In order to perform realistic simulations, a number of noise models are defined in `Qermod` (for digital or analog operations and simulated readout errors) are supported in `Qadence` through their implementation in backends and corresponding error mitigation techniques whenever possible.
+Running programs on NISQ devices often leads to imperfect results due to the presence of noise.
+In order to perform realistic simulations, a number of noise models (for digital operations, analog operations and simulated readout errors) are supported in `Qadence`.

+Noisy simulations shift the quantum paradigm from a close-system (noiseless case) to an open-system (noisy case) where a quantum system is represented by a probabilistic combination $p_i$ of possible pure states $|\psi_i \rangle$.
+Thus, the system is described by a density matrix $\rho$ (and computation modify the density matrix) defined as follows:

+$$
+\rho = \sum_i p_i |\psi_i\rangle \langle \psi_i|
+$$

+The noise protocols applicable in `Qermod` are classified into three types: digital (for digital operations), analog (for analog operations), and readout error (for measurements).

-# Noise
+# Available noise types

+## Digital noisy simulation

+Digital noise refer to unintended changes occurring with reference to the application of a noiseless digital gate operation.

 ## Readout errors

-State Preparation and Measurement (SPAM) in the hardware is a major source of noise in the execution of quantum programs.
+Readout errors are linked to the incorrect measurement outcomes from the system.
 They are typically described using confusion matrices of the form:

 $$
 T(x|x')=\delta_{xx'}